-- 1. Place your pan on your firebox.
+1. Place your pan on your firebox.
 Add 2 inches of sap to the pan.
 This will amount to just over 3 gallons of sap for the Seedling Pan and around 5 gallons in the Sapling Pan.
-It is just under 10 gallons in the Two-by-Four Pan. - 2.
-Get the sap boiling.

-- 3. Gradually add more sap at the corner of the pan farthest away from the valve you will be using for drawing-off syrup.
+- 2. Get the sap boiling. - 3.
+Gradually add more sap at the corner of the pan farthest away from the pour-off valve.
 Continue to add sap at this location gradually as needed to keep the level at about 2 inches.
 Do this for several hours. - 4.
-There are a number of ways to tell if your syrup is "done."
-The most sophisticated is to use an instrument called a syrup hydrometer to measure sugar content.
-Another is to measure temperature: syrup boils at about 7 degrees F above the boiling point of water (so, approximately 219 degrees F).
+There are several ways to tell if your syrup is "done."
+The most sophisticated is to use an instrument called a hydrometer (see our Hydrometer Kit) to measure sugar content.
+Another is to measure temperature.
+Syrup boils at about 7 degrees F above the boiling point of water (so, approximately 219 degrees F).
 Therefore, when the temperature of the liquid close to the exit valve measures 219 degrees F, you can draw off syrup (it will take several hours before your first draw off).
-The syrup should have an amber color and have the consistency of . . . syrup. - 5.
+The syrup should have an amber color and have the consistency of . . . syrup.
+A special thermometer like our Maple Syrup Finishing Thermometer makes it very easy to measure the correct temperatures for maple syrup (as well as maple cream, candy and sugar). - 5.
 Get a clean container and place it under the valve exit. - 6.
 Open the valve and watch your exit temperature.
 If your exit temperature is 219 or so, as you are drawing off, when the exit temperature drops, stop the draw off. - 7.
 If possible, simultaneously add fresh sap at the introduction location.
 If not possible, add some before you draw off and some more after. - 8.
 As you get comfortable sugaring, you may choose to draw off a bit early into another pot or pan and "finish" on the kitchen stove inside, on a propane burner nearby, or the like, where it may be easier to control and monitor the temperature and progress of your boil.
 This is especially true if your firebox is powered with wood. - 9.
 If using propane or natural gas as a heat source, at the end of your boiling day, turn off your burners.
-You can then either drain your pan and finish your syrup, as described above, or use the partially-done liquid the next time you boil for a faster startup.
+You can then either drain your pan and finish your syrup, as described above, or use the partially done batch the next time you boil for a faster startup.
 Whatever you do, don't leave your boil outside uncovered or you may lose it to the critters!
 If you are using a Sapling Evaporator Pan, you may be interested in purchasing a Sapling Pan Lid to protect your boil over night. - 10.
 If using wood, at the end of your boiling day, let your fire die down a bit and flood and cover your pan, taking care to ensure that it doesn't dry up while your fire is still warm.
 If you are using a Sapling Evaporator Pan, you may be interested in purchasing a Sapling Pan Lid for this purpose.
-Alternately, you may drain off most of your partially-done liquid to finish elsewhere and, EVER SO CAREFULLY AND WITH ADEQUATE HAND PROTECTION, take your pan off the firebox and place on another fireproof surface away from the fire.
-Drain off the rest of the pan and leave the pan to cool. - 11.
-If you have purchased a Sapling Evaporator Pan and are enjoying it, but would like to upgrade to a tighter, tidier, multi-functional wood firebox, you may be interested in purchasing the Sapling Party Grill.
-The Sapling Party Grill can be used as a wood-fired grill, and, when the grill grates are removed, becomes the firebox for the Sapling Evaporator Pan!
+Alternately, you may drain off most of your partially done liquid to finish elsewhere and, EVER SO CAREFULLY AND WITH ADEQUATE HAND PROTECTION, take your pan off the firebox and place on another fireproof surface away from the fire.
+Drain off the rest of the pan and leave the pan to cool.

+11. If you have purchased a Sapling Evaporator Pan and are enjoying it, but would like to upgrade to a tighter, tidier, multi-functional wood firebox, you may be interested in purchasing the Sapling Fire Box.